Looking for the best club memberships in Hong Kong? We have you covered.

-Sports: If you’re into sports and want to practice tennis, cricket, rugby, or sailing, selecting a club with like-minded people and the opportunity to practice is important.
+Sports: If you’re into sports and want to practice tennis, cricket, rugby, or sailing, then selecting a club with like-minded people and having the opportunity to practice is important.

 Cost: is a huge factor.
 Let’s face it; some club memberships are more expensive than others.
 Expensive club memberships include the Country Club and the Aberdeen Marina Club (AMC).
 But some of the other clubs cost much less and don’t forget if you’re good at a sport, you might be able to enjoy reduced fees.

 Friends: Once you join a club, you can expect to make some new friends quickly, but it’s always good to go somewhere where there are a few friendly faces.
 Check to see if your friends are members anywhere.

 Once I’m a club member, can I expect subsidized pricing within the club?

 It’s a different story for each club, but generally, once you’re a club member, you can expect the pricing of F&B consumed within the club to be cheaper than you’ll find elsewhere.
 The same goes for kids’ lessons; you’ll find you will be hard-pressed to find cheaper or better swimming lessons outside your club.